realjck/story-engine/README.md

 ---

-### Comment/Uncomment these lines in `index.html` to switch between developement and production mode:
+### Comment/Uncomment these lines in `index.html` to switch between development and production mode:

 ~~~~
 !-- to modify for prod -->